Qtrade or Wealthsimple Trade? Which of these two Canadian brokerage platforms best meets your needs?

 If you want an uncluttered interface that allows you to place trades with only a few clicks, Wealthsimple Trade works well.

 Qtrade is designed for more seasoned self-directed investors.
-It offers a lot more options product and account-wise, and you get access to advanced trading tools and order types.
+It offers many more options product and account-wise, and you get access to advanced trading tools and order types.

 While the trading fees on Qtrade are not cheap, they are competitive compared to big bank brokerages like TD Direct Investing and RBC Direct Investing.